SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-64.jpg" /]

-As you can guess we can use the same logic to render all created cats in the home page, but first you should make the logic where a new cat is added to our **cat.json** file via a form.
+As you can guess we can use the same logic to render all created cats on the home page, but first you should make the logic where a new cat is added to our `cat.json` file via a form.

-But here comes the funny part, because the add new cat form contains the input where the type is '**file**'.
+But here comes the funny part, because they add a new cat form that contains the input where the type is '**file**'.

 That means this time we must process the incoming data differently.